soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 ### Inheriting Variables
 - Java does not allow variables to be overridden but instead hidden.
-- When you hide a variable you define a variable with the same name as a variable in a parent class.
+- When you hide a variable you define a variable with the same name as a variable in a parent class (it does not need to be `static` to be hidden).
 - This creates two copies of the variable within an instance of the child class:
   - one instance defined for the parent reference;
   - another defined for the child reference.